-A radiographer is responsible for assistants and trainees working under his/her management having sufficient competence and knowledge, and receiving the necessary guidance and instructions, to carry out tasks which he/she allots to them.
+An EMT/paramedic is responsible for trainees placed under his/her management having sufficient competence and knowledge, and receiving the necessary guidance and instructions, to carry out tasks which he/she allots to them.

-Confidentiality.
+Article 8 Confidentiality.

-A radiographer shall maintain the utmost confidentiality regarding anything of which he/she becomes aware in his/her work about a patient's health, condition, diagnosis, prognosis and treatment, and other personal information.
+An EMT/paramedic shall maintain the utmost confidentiality regarding anything of which he/she becomes aware in his/her work about a patient's health, condition, diagnosis, prognosis and treatment, and other personal information.
 This does not apply where other provisions are made by law, or where reasonable cause exists to breach confidentiality for reasons of urgent necessity.

-A radiographer can be released from the obligation of confidentiality by the consent of a patient, or guardian if applicable.
+An EMT/paramedic can be released from the obligation of confidentiality by the consent of a patient, or guardian if applicable.

-The duty of confidentiality under this Article does not apply to cases in which the radiographer has a duty to report under other legal provisions.
-In such cases, the duty of the radiographer is to notify the relevant authority.
+The duty of confidentiality under this Article does not apply to cases in which the EMT/paramedic has a duty to report under other legal provisions.
+In such cases, the duty of the EMT/paramedic is to notify the relevant authority.

-A radiographer's duty of confidentiality is also subject to the provisions of the Patients' Rights Act, the Medical Records Act and other legislation as applicable.
+The duty of confidentiality of an EMT/paramedic is also subject to the provisions of the Patients' Rights Act, the Medical Records Act and other legislation as applicable.

-SECTION IV

-Various provisions.
+SECTION IV Various provisions.
+Article 9